 As illustrated with the use cases shown above, traffic flows can be regulated both across and inside subnets for Virtual to Physical as well as Physical to Physical communication, using stateful L4 DFW rules configurable from NSX.

 NSX Data Center provides these same capabilities for bare-metal workloads by leveraging the Open vSwitch (OVS) architecture to combine open vSwitch kernel datapath performance with security enforcement using NSX DFW rules similar to how NSX Data Center provides micro-segmentation for KVM-based hypervisor virtual machine workloads.
 By doing so, security admins can now provision security policies through the NSX DFW, and the policies are pushed to the bare-metal machines similarly to virtual workloads.
 All while providing the same security methodology to each workload.
 The security admin no longer needs to use IP Tables or Windows Firewall to apply security policy within the bare-metal workload.

-Below linked is a Tech preview demo of NSX Security for two bare-metal workloads running RHEL 7.3 and RHEL 7.4, respectively.
+Check out the bare-metal Tech preview demo of NSX Security for two bare-metal workloads running RHEL 7.3 and RHEL 7.4, respectively.
 Stay tuned for the part two of this blog series as we discuss the inner-workings with OVS and how NSX can provide this consistent security policy for bare-metal machines.